 Flexible, Relevant, and Individualized Core for All Students

-At Roberts Wesleyan, you will take general education courses that expose you to a variety of topics across various fields of study.
-These courses are essential to building foundational skills and connecting your passions and interests to your future career
+At Roberts Wesleyan, our general education is called Core Curriculum.
+These courses are essential to building foundational skills and connecting your passions and interests to your future career.

 Why is this a good thing?

 Throughout your life after college, you will likely change careers, job positions, and companies multiple times - before you even turn 30!
 No matter where your career leads you, the lessons you've learned in the Core Curriculum will bolster your flexibility and marketability in any field.

-The Roberts Core Curriculum (our general education program) develops crucial competencies, including those that hiring managers and executives have identified for career success, such as:
+The Roberts Core Curriculum develops crucial competencies, including those that hiring managers and executives have identified for career success, including the following:

 - oral and written communication skills